 Back It Up

-I scanned my photos directly to the external hard drive, into a folder structure laid out by year, month and event, similar to how I had them categorized in my physical photo boxes.
-For my kind of brain, a very ordered structure like this makes the most sense, but you can set it up any way you perfer.
+I scanned my photos directly to the external hard drive, into a folder structure laid out by year, month, and event, similar to how I had them categorized in my physical photo boxes.
+For my kind of brain, a very ordered structure like this makes the most sense, but you can set it up any way you prefer.